12B: Development

-12B marked the directorial debut of cinematographer Jeeva and is narrated in a dual narrative format, one if Shakthi (the main hero) catches the 12B bus to his job interview and one if he misses the same bus.
-Jeeva said the film would be titled 12B after a bus he used to take during his college days.
-The basic premise of the film was taken from the 1998 English film Sliding Doors by Peter Howitt, which also follows the lead character's alternate timelines.
+12B marked the directorial debut of cinematographer Jeeva and is narrated in a dual narrative format, one if Shakthi (the protagonist) catches the 12B bus to his job interview and one if he misses the same bus.
+Jeeva said the film would be titled 12B after a bus he used to take during his college days in Chennai.
+The plot of the film was taken from the 1998 English film Sliding Doors by Peter Howitt, which follows alternate timelines on whether or not Helen (Gwyneth Paltrow) catches a train.
+The gender roles in Sliding Doors were reversed and the train was replaced by a bus in this film.
 Film producer Vikram Singh opted to make his first foray into Tamil film production after being encouraged to by director Priyadarshan.

 Casting

 Madhavan was initially considered for the lead role, but the actor was busy with other projects.
-Newcomer Srikanth also auditioned for the role, but fellow rookie actor Shaam was selected to play the lead role.
+Srikanth was also briefly attached to the film.
 Shaam had worked as a model in Bangalore for four years before model coordinator Biju Jayadevan introduced him to director Jeeva, who was auditioning a debutant actor for his debut venture, 12B.
 Shaam had unsuccessfully auditioned for the lead role in Kadhalar Dhinam (1999); he said during his first meeting with Jeeva, he handed over his portfolio and introduced himself in English.
 Jeeva said: "Repeat what you just said, in Tamil".
 Shaam did so and was signed on next day after a meeting with producer Vikram Singh.
 Since Shaam was looking for film offers for four years, Jeeva did not treat Shaam as a newcomer.

 Simran and Jyothika, two of the leading Tamil female actors at the time, were cast in the other lead roles; Jyothika got more screen time.
 Simran called her role a "special appearance".
 Thota Tharani worked as the art director for the film.
 The promos of the film were critically praised; Shaam signed on to appear in several projects before 12B was released.
 The film also featured Jeeva's assistant director, Srinath, in a supporting role.
 After the first filming schedule, another actor tried to fill the lead role but Jeeva insisted on retaining Shaam.
-Parthiban provided a voiceover for the film.

 A leading Hindi actor was revealed to play a cameo in the film.
-The actor was later revealed to be Sunil Shetty, who was cast to play Jyothika's uncle.
+The actor was later revealed upon release to be Sunil Shetty, who was cast to play Jyothika's uncle.
 Bengali actor Moon Moon Sen, mother of Riya Sen, was signed on to play Jyothika's mother in the film.
 In 12B, Shaam's voice was dubbed; an uncommon practice for male actors in Tamil cinema at that time.
-The appearance of Sunil Shetty in a prominent role led the filmmakers to release it in Hindi.
 Shiva, who later starred in Chennai 600028 (2007), made his acting debut with this film in a minor role.
 Chennai-based model Manish Borundia played a background actor in the film.

-Themes and influences

-12B introduced the concept of dual narrative to Tamil cinema, which was later used in the Tamil film Oh My Kadavule (2020).
+Parthiban provided a voiceover for the film.